 Sunday Premiums Rates of Pay – What is “Reasonable”?

-The provision of compensation for work on Sundays pursuant to section 14 of the Organisation of Working Time Act (OWTA), 1997, sets out that the amount paid to staff for working Sundays must be “reasonable… having regard to all the circumstances”.
+Section 14 of the Organisation of Working Time Act (OWTA), 1997, sets out that the amount paid to staff for working Sundays must be “reasonable… having regard to all the circumstances”.

 • a hotel paying staff a Sunday premium of 5 cents per hour was deemed “not reasonable”